MrScalo/FindFire/README.md

 ## Installation

-Download the latest release version directly from Github.
+Download the <a href="https://github.com/MrScalo/FindFire/releases/latest">latest release</a> version directly from Github.

 OR